“Mother, curator, dance writer” – Professor Maryam Bagheri Nesami sees artistic research as a potential site for practising freedom

 Maryam Bagheri Nesami was born and spent the first decades of her life in Iran.
 In Tehran, she completed a bachelor’s degree in cultural and artistic management and a master’s degree in artistic research.
 But at the same time, she was part of the underground dance community.

-Questions of political practice, non-violent resistance, inclusion and freedom were an important part of Nesami’s artistic practice from the very beginning.
+Questions of care, non-violent resistance, inclusion and freedom were an important part of Nesami’s artistic practice from the very beginning.

 The same questions became important elements in her career in later years.
 A significant event in her career was Nesami’s first immigration to New Zealand in 2015, when accompanying her husband for his doctoral studies.